ItineraryReykjavik AreaThe Southwestern Tip of Iceland: Reykjanes Peninsula

 Keflavík

-Located near the international airport with the same name, this city is sometimes the first glimpse visitors get of Iceland.
+Located near the international airport with the same name, Keflavik is sometimes the first glimpse visitors get of Iceland.
 Not many travelers take time to explore the city, as they usually rush to other parts of the country, but it has unique attractions worth exploring.
 The harbor is a pleasant spot for a walk, with many fishing boats coming and going.
 The city is a convenient base for exploring the peninsula, with hotels, restaurants, and shops.

 Aerial view of Keflavik from an airplane